aws-samples/amazon-ivs-realtime-web-demo-reactjs/README.md

 ## Project Description

 Follow this walkthrough to create a React demo web application with sub-300ms latency using [Amazon IVS Web Broadcasting SDK](https://docs.aws.amazon.com/ivs/latest/RealTimeUserGuide/broadcast.html).
 You will get hands-on experience with real-time streaming core concepts and the SDK to broadcast your camera and microphone and view multiple participant streams in real-time.
+This project is intended for education purposes only and not for production usage.

 You will use: